-Asthma is a chronic disease where the bronchial tubes, also known as airways, produce extra mucus from the airways that become narrow and swell.
+Asthma is a chronic disease that makes breathing a challenge.
+It happens when the bronchial tubes, also known as airways, produce extra mucus causing them to become narrow and swell.
 For most, this disease is seen as a minor annoyance, but for some, it can be a major problem for daily activities and can have a long-term effect.

-Unfortunately, with asthma, your airways will always be inflamed.
+Someone with Asthma will experience swollen breathing airways.
 Symptoms include coughing, wheezing, shortness of breath and chest tightness.
 When these symptoms are triggered, the muscles around the airways can tighten and can become even more swollen.

-Even though asthma is not curable, there are still ways to control your symptoms.
-For long-term treatment, you can use medications such as inhaled corticosteroids and theophylline to reduce the risk of a heart attack and keep this disease controlled on a day-to-day basis.
-There is also short-term medication, which is used for unexpected attacks, and these include ipratropium and oral corticosteroids.
+Even though asthma is not completely curable, there are still ways to control your symptoms.
+For long-term treatment, you can use medications such as inhaled Corticosteroids and Theophylline to keep this disease controlled on a day-to-day basis and reduce the risk of a heart attack.
+There is also short-term medication, which is used for unexpected attacks, and these include Ipratropium Bromide and oral Corticosteroids.

-There are several risk factors, which may include:
+There are several risk factors, a few are as follows:

 - Being overweight